 Internships

 Thank you for your interest in an internship in one of Senator Warren's offices.
-Senator Warren has separate application portals for each of her three offices and an additional application for the press internship in Washington DC.
+Senator Warren has separate application portals for each of her three offices and the DC-based press internship.
 If you are open to more than one office for your potential internship placement, you will need to apply directly to each respective portal for those offices you are interested in.

-The application period for Spring 2024 internships is closed.
-Applications for Summer 2024 are due on March 8, 2024.
+The application period for Summer 2024 internships is closed.
+Applications for Fall 2024 are due on July 12, 2024.

 Frequently Asked Questions

-Applicants are asked to complete a brief questionnaire to collect some personal and academic information, as well as to submit a cover letter and resume.
-All information and materials are collected through each office location’s application portal.
+Applicants are asked to complete a brief questionnaire to collect some personal and academic information and submit a resume and cover letter.
+We also ask applicants to answer a few short questions that provide further details about their interest in an internship with Senator Warren’s office.
+All information and materials are collected through each office location’s specific application portal.

-Our internship program is geared towards current undergraduate students.
-While we give preference to students who have ties to Massachusetts, we welcome all prospective applicants to apply
+Interns in Senator Warren’s office must be 18 years or older.
+Our internship program is geared toward current community college and undergraduate students.
+No previous government or political experience is required.
+While we give preference to students who have ties to Massachusetts, we welcome all prospective applicants to apply.

 A legislative internship in Senator Warren’s Washington DC office is designed to introduce you to almost every aspect of the office, including the legislative process, office administration, and constituent relations.
 Interns are not assigned full-time to a specific staff member, but rather will perform a variety of tasks.
 Listed below are some general tasks that legislative interns may be expected to complete: